kubeflow/website/content/en/docs/upgrading/upgrade.md

 * Download the latest kfctl binary from the
   [Kubeflow releases page](https://github.com/kubeflow/kfctl/releases/tag/{{% kf-latest-version %}}).

-* Ensure that your Kubeflow namespace is annotated with the `control-plane: kubeflow` label.
+* Make sure that your Kubeflow namespace is annotated with the `control-plane: kubeflow` label.
 You can verify this by doing:
   ```
   kubectl get namespace $NAMESPACE -o yaml
   ```

-    You should see something like:
+    Your output should be similar to this:
     ```
     metadata:
       labels: